Henry Hull: Family

-Hull was married to Juliet Van Wyck Fremont from 1913 until her death in 1971.
-She was a granddaughter of Civil War general and explorer John C. Frémont and Jessie Ann Benton, the daughter of Missouri Senator Thomas Hart Benton.
-The couple had three children, Henry Jr., Shelley, (named after Henry's late brother) and Joan.
-When his wife died in 1971, Hull went to Britain to spend his last years with his daughter.
-He died in Cornwall at his daughter's residence on March 8, 1977.
+Hull died in Cornwall at his daughter's residence on March 8, 1977.

-Hull had two brothers who were also actors.
-Howard, the eldest, was married, until his death in 1937, to stage star Margaret Anglin.
-Henry Hull was quoted as saying he owed all his dramatic training to Anglin, with whom he had acted on stage.
+Hull was quoted as saying he owed all his dramatic training to Anglin, with whom he had acted on stage.
 The middle brother, Shelley Hull, was a popular leading man who costarred in Why Marry?, the first play to win the Pulitzer Prize for Drama.
 He fell ill during the run of his biggest hit – the WWI play Under Orders – and died of influenza at 34 on January 14, 1919, during the Spanish influenza epidemic.
 Shelley's widow, Josephine Hull (1877–1957), was a successful stage performer throughout her long life and became an Oscar-winning character actress.